karnatambindu/Module-15/README.md

 To write a Python program to build a binary search tree using a built-in function.

 # ALGORITHM:
 Start the program.

-Define _build_bst_from_sorted_values(sorted_values) to recursively build a binary search tree (BST) from a sorted list.
+Define function _build_bst_from_sorted_values(sorted_values) → recursively build a Binary Search Tree (BST) from a sorted list.

-Define left_subtree(l) to print the left subtree of the BST.
+Define function left_subtree(l) → print the left subtree of the BST.

-Take user input for the number of elements and store the values in a list a.
+Take user input for the number of elements.

+Store the values in a list a.

+Sort the list a.

-Sort the list and pass it to _build_bst_from_sorted_values() to construct the BST.
+Pass the sorted list to _build_bst_from_sorted_values() → construct the BST.

 Print the postorder traversal of the BST.

-Call left_subtree(l) to print the left subtree.
+Call left_subtree(l) → print the left subtree of the BST.

-Check whether the tree is a binary search tree using the is_bst property.
+Check if the tree is a BST using the is_bst property.

 End the program.
 # PROGRAM
 ```